fdebrus/Nikobus-HA/README.md

 **Work in progress** BETA

-**update**
-- Got the switches and lights (dimmer) to accept command
+**implemented**
+- Switches control
+- Lights control (dimmers)

 **open issues**
-- when you change status of a switch / dimmer it is not updated till next refresh 60secs (WIP)
+- When you change status of a switch / dimmer it is not updated till next refresh 60secs (WIP)

 **TO DO**
 - add cover/shutter support